Engee documentation

 Introduction

-Regular expression syntax in Julia
+Regular Expression syntax in Julia

-Basic elements of the syntax
+Basic syntax elements

 • Metacharacters:

-• . is any character other than a newline.
-For example, r"c.t" matches cat, cot, but not c\nt.
+• . — any character other than a newline.
+For example, r"c.t" respond cat, cot But not c\nt.

-• $ — конец строки: r"world$" will find world only at the end of the line.
+• $ \text{—} \text{конец} \text{строки}: r"world$" will find world only at the end of the line.

 • Quantifiers:

-• * - zero or more: r"a*" matches "", a, aa, etc.
+• * — zero or more: r"a*" respond "", a, aa etc.

-• + - one or more: r"a+" matches a, aa, but not "".
+• + — one or more: r"a+" respond a, aa But not "".

-• {n,m} - range of repetition: r"a{2,4}" matches aa, aaa, aaaa.
+• {n,m} — range of repetitions: r"a{2,4}" respond aa, aaa, aaaa.

 • Character classes:

-• [abc] - one of the characters: r"[abc]" matches a, b or c.
+• [abc] — one of the symbols: r"[abc]" respond a, b or c.

-• [a-z] - range: r"[a-z]+" will find any lowercase word.
+• [a-z] — range: r"[a-z]+" It will find any lowercase letter word.

-• [^abc] - negation: r"[^abc]" any character except a, b, c.
+• [^abc] — denial: r"[^abc]" any character other than a, b, c.

-• \d - digit: r"\d+" will find numbers like 123.
+• \d — the figure: r"\d+" it will find numbers like 123.

-• \w - letter, number or _: r"\w+" will find words like hello123.
+• \w — letter, number, or _: r"\w+" will find words like hello123.

-• \s - whitespace character: r"\s+" will find spaces or tabs.
+• \s — space character: r"\s+" It will find spaces or tabs.

 • Grouping:

-• () - captures part of the pattern: r"(\d+)-(\d+)" will select the numbers 12 and 34 from the string 12-34 and save.
+• () — captures part of the template: r"(\d+)-(\d+)" selects it from the line 12-34 numbers 12 and 34 and save it.

 regex = r"(?:abc)+(\d+)(?:def)+(\&+)"

-text = "abcabc123defdefdef&&&&&"
+text = "abcabc123defdefdef&&&"

-match(regex,text)[1] # will return "123".
+match(regex,text)[2] # will return "&&&"

-Functions in Julia
+Features in Julia

-Julia offers convenient methods for working with regular expressions:
+Julia offers convenient methods for working with regular expressions.:

 In [ ]: